 In this Article

-There is also concern that saw palmetto might cause liver or pancreas problems in some people.
-There have been two reports linking saw palmetto products to liver damage and one report linking saw palmetto to pancreatitis.
-These problems do not appear to be very common in people who take saw palmetto.
-But there is not enough information to know if saw palmetto was the actual cause of these side effects.
+There is some concern that saw palmetto might cause liver or pancreas problems in some people.
+There have been two reports of liver damage and one report of pancreas damage in people who took saw palmetto.
+However, there is not enough information to know if saw palmetto was the actual cause of these side effects.

 Report Problems to the Food and Drug Administration